 Dysregulated angiogenesis has been implicated in many diseases.
 In particular, thanks to the pioneering work of Folkman, cancer biologists have understood that tumors require angiogenesis to grow and angiogenesis inhibitors can act as potent adjuvants of common anticancer therapies.
 The angiogenetic potential of endothelial stem cells has also gained interest in cardiovascular research as a tool to restore circulation and viability in ischemic tissues.

-Bio-Rad offers a broad collection of endothelial stem cell antibodies.
-Click on the links below to explore our product range.
+We offer a broad collection of endothelial stem cell antibodies.
+Explore our range using the links below: